ZeroSHA256Chain/web/Readme2.md

 ## Getting Started

-This guide will help you set up the development environment, run tests, and deploy the contract either locally or on a testnet.
+This guide will help you set up the development environment, run tests, and deploy the contract either locally.
 Whether you're a developer new to blockchain or an experienced contributor, these instructions are designed to help you get up and running quickly.

 ---